SteelCompendium/data-bestiary-md-dse/Demon Remasch.md

   t1: 4 damage; the remasch teleports 2 squares
   t2: 7 damage; the remasch teleports 3 squares
   t3: 10 damage; the remasch teleports 5 squares
+  effects:
+  - name: '**5 VP'
+    effect: '** The remasch takes an adjacent creature with them when they teleport.
+      The creature appears in an unoccupied space adjacent to the remasch’s destination. '
 - name: Grasping Shadow
   type: Maneuver
   keywords: